+Our 2019 commitment reached citizens in every corner of the state.
 Overall, Blue Cross Blue Shield of Michigan invested more than $90 million to support health access, wellness and quality health care.
 This included $85 million paid to the Michigan Health Endowment Fund, bringing BCBSM’s total payments to the fund to $525 million.
 Blue Cross has committed $1.56 billion to the Fund over 18 years to support efforts around Michigan that invest in health, protect the vulnerable and subsidize supplemental coverage for low-income Medicare beneficiaries.

 - Learn more about our community volunteerism efforts and corporate contributions

 - Learn more about social mission programs that support health for everyone in Michigan

 - Learn more about BCBSM Foundation grants supporting community health programs and research